Jatin794/crypto/content/Buy & Exchanges/Latoken.md

-Has quite a few airdops regularly, but pretty expensive to withdraw most coins.
+Has quite a few airdops regularly so technically [[Faucets]] compatible, but pretty expensive to withdraw most coins.

 Check it out [here](https://latoken.com/invite?r=2vm78gze).